pqrkchqps/diehard-dot-fund/docs/en/outdated_docs/setup_diehard_fund_production.md

-## Setting up Diehard_Fund on Ubuntu Linux based VPS's.
+## Setting up DiehardFund on Ubuntu Linux based VPS's.

 This guide assumes that you have a little bit of experience using ssh, git and linux and can provision your own VPS or server.
-I've also assumed that you have a domain name for your Diehard_Fund install figured out.
+I've also assumed that you have a domain name for your DiehardFund install figured out.
 Something like `diehard_fund.myexistingdomainname.com` will be fine.
 Good luck, and I hope that you find everything straight forward.
-If you have problems the appropriate place to ask for help is the [installing Diehard_Fund group](https://www.diehard.fund/g/C7I2YAPN/diehard_fund-community-installing-diehard_fund) in the Diehard_Fund Community.
-You can expect that setting up Diehard_Fund will take 2 to 4 hours to complete.
+If you have problems the appropriate place to ask for help is the [installing DiehardFund group](https://www.diehard.fund/g/C7I2YAPN/diehard_fund-community-installing-diehard_fund) in the DiehardFund Community.
+You can expect that setting up DiehardFund will take 2 to 4 hours to complete.

 1. [Basic VPS setup](basic_vps_setup)
 2. [Deploying to Dokku](install_diehard_fund_with_dokku)